-The differencing images will then receive all data written to the machine's media, while their parent (base) images remain unmodified after the snapshot has been taken (see IMMEDIANCE about differencing images).
+The differencing images will then receive all data written to the machine's media, while their parent (base) images remain unmodified after the snapshot has been taken (see IMedium for details about differencing images).
 This simplifies restoring a machine to the state of a snapshot: only the differencing images need to be deleted.